BYUCS235/Lab2-Maps/README.md

 could collect a bunch of poems by Robert Frost into a .txt file, and then run your algorithm to see what kinds of poems you could generate.
 When you submit the code to Canvas, include a discussion of what you did.

-# Summary for Handing in the Code
-You should submit your c9.io user id on Canvas so that the TA can run through parts 1-6 in order for any input file, and produce the expected output.